BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 **MetaEdit Plus 2.0.0** is a Windows metadata editor for audio and video files.
 It can load individual files or recursively discover supported media in folders, then work on the checked selection in Batch Mode or keep independent staged values in Per-File Mode.
 Its four metadata workspaces expose 38 editable fields, from core tags and credits to release identifiers and sort fields.

-The application combines direct tag editing with fingerprint-based identification, release-aware matching, configurable source reconciliation, complete artwork collections, ReplayGain analysis, lyrics lookup, video/chapter tools, extended tags, change previews, metadata interchange, reusable rules, library cleanup, and integrity analysis.
+The application combines direct tag editing with fingerprint-based identification, release-aware matching, configurable source reconciliation, complete artwork collections, ReplayGain analysis, lyrics lookup, video/chapter tools, format-specific tags, change previews, metadata interchange, reusable rules, library cleanup, and integrity analysis.
 Potential changes remain reviewable before they are written, while undo/redo snapshots, transaction protection, and quarantine manifests provide recovery paths for destructive-looking workflows.

 ### **Key Features**